 Welcome to AnamCara Photography Life

-My name is Andria, a Nature and Wildlife photographer living in the Central Valley of Northern California.
-Most of my wandering’s are in the Foothills, Sierra Mountains or Yosemite.
+My name is Andria, and I am a Nature and Wildlife photographer living in the Central Valley of Northern California.
+Most of my wanderings are in the Foothills, Sierra Mountains, or Yosemite.
 This is my blog site for all my adventures out and about in this great big world.

 Let’s connect